-Almost every different pest management professional has their own method of performing a rat extermination.
-Rodenticides are usually placed around the exterior of the home.
-These bait stations are put out when rat populations grow to a bothersome size.
+Oftentimes, rodenticide (rat poison) boxes are placed around the exterior of the home.
+These rodenticide bait stations are put out when rat populations grow to a bothersome size.

-Do We Need Rat Extermination?
+Why Do We Need Pest Control?

 Did Covid Cause More Rodents in Portland?

 Yes, COVID-19 probably caused an increase of rat activity in residential areas due to restaurant closures.

 Remember, Portland exterminators are not able to trap every rat.
 While we’re asleep, thousands of pounds of rodenticides are gobbled up by hungry Portland rats every month.

-Best Rat Control for Portland OR
+Best Rat Control

 It’s important to think of best rat control as a community effort.
 Rats have an approximately 3 block radius.
 Low-income neighbors with older homes may be more affected by heavy local rodent populations than folks with newer or better maintained homes.